KTH/style/apps/style-web/src/content/en/styles/colors.md

 ![Image showing that different tokens might refer to the same or different values depending on the theme](../../../images/color-semantic-difference.png)

-### Surface colors
+### Surface, primary and secondary colors

-Used for large surfaces like a header or the whole page.
+Surface colors are used for large surfaces like a header or the whole page.
 They are:

 - `--background-color`.
 Color for the background of the surface
 - `--text-color`.
 Color for texts that are directly written on the surface

-### Primary colors

-Used for UI components with a "primary" appearance:
+Primary colors are used for UI components with a "primary" appearance:

 ![A button and a filtering tab components with primary appearance](../../../images/color-primary.png)

 - `--primary-color`.
 Main color of the component.
 For example the background of a button
 - `--primary-on-color`.
 Color for elements _inside_ the component.
 For example texts and icons of a button

-### Secondary colors

-Used for UI elements with a "secondary" appearance:
+Secondary colors are used for UI elements with a "secondary" appearance:

 ![A button and tab using boxed appearance, a collapse and link using unboxed appearance](../../../images/color-secondary.png)